yichong96/Kjv-transcript-editing/readme.md

 <speak><prosody rate='80%' volume='loud'>And Rebekah had a brother, and his name was Laban: and Laban ran out unto the man, unto the well.</prosody></speak>
 ```

 Ensure `data.js` file contains the correct IPA pronunciation for `Laban`.
-If `data.js` does not contain the incorrectly pronounced word, find it's IPA pronunciation and add it to the object.
+If `data.js` does not contain the incorrectly pronounced word, find it's IPA pronunciation and add it to `IPA_PRONUNCIATIONS` object.

-Each key in the `IPA_PRONUNCIATIONS` object maps to the correct IPA pronunciation.
+Each key in `IPA_PRONUNCIATIONS` corresponds to a wrongly prononunced word and it's value represents the correct IPA pronunciation.

 ```javascript